Correlation between Liver Cancer and Alcohol Abuse

 Since long-term use of alcohol is associated with a number of conditions that can affect the liver, it should also not be a surprise to readers that long-term alcohol use or abuse is also associated with an increased risk for liver cancer.
 A number of different research studies have explored this relationship.
 Just a few results are briefly reviewed below:

-- In 2002, the World Health Organization (WHO) estimated that alcohol use causes 20-30 percent of all cases of liver cirrhosis and liver cancer worldwide.
+- In 2012, the World Health Organization (WHO) estimated that alcohol use causes 50 percent of all deaths due to liver cirrhosis and 12 percent of deaths from liver cancer worldwide.

 - A 2004 meta-analytic study published in the journal Preventive Medicine investigated the risk for alcohol use and 15 separate diseases, including cirrhosis of the liver and liver cancer, and 156 studies were used in the analysis.
 It was determined that alcohol intake of 25 gm a day was associated with increased risk of developing different types of cancers.
 This alcohol intake refers to an intake of pure alcohol.
 Typically, one standard drink (12 ounces of beer, 5 ounces of table wine, or 1.5 shots of 80-proof liquor) contains about 14 gm of pure alcohol.
 Thus, individuals who regularly have two or more standard drinks a day are increasing the risk of developing liver cancer significantly.
 The risk of developing liver cancer was increased 1.8 times for the heaviest users of alcohol, and the risk for developing cirrhosis was 27 times higher for the heaviest users of alcohol.
 The study also hypothesized that different types of liver cancer as a result of alcohol abuse probably occur due to cirrhosis of the liver related to heavy alcohol abuse.